Sudan: How do countries evacuate people from a war zone?

 When military forces arrived, evacuees would have been called into the embassy or another central location, Mr Ingram explains.

 Once all gathered together, they would be put into vehicles and taken to the "extraction point" in secret, he continues.
+In this case, he says this was "executed almost perfectly".

+The BBC understands that UK diplomats and their families were flown in military aircraft from Wadi Seidna air base in Sudan - in an SAS-led evacuation mission on Sunday.

+Satellite images from the airport north of Khartoum show a plane on the runway which appears to match one of the planes used in the mission - an A400M military aircraft.

+The grey aircraft pictured appeared on the airstrip on Sunday, and wasn't there in the days prior to the mission.
+Aviation experts we spoke to confirmed that its wing style and dimensions were consistent with the A400M.

+Ministers have emphasised how dangerous these evacuation operations are.
+Mr Mitchell said when the French military was evacuating its diplomats, they were "shot at as they came out through the embassy gateway" and that one of their special forces personnel was now "gravely ill".

-Speaking on Monday, the UK's Armed Forces Minister James Heappey also praised the mission, saying "it went without a hitch, which we're very pleased with."
+The UK's Armed Forces Minister James Heappey praised the British mission, saying "it went without a hitch, which we're very pleased with."

-But he added: "of course the job isn't done".
+But he added: "Of course the job isn't done".

 "Work is under way and has been all weekend, and all the back end of last week, to give the prime minister and Cobra options for what else could be done to support the wider community of British nationals in Sudan."